scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 {::boilerplate bcp14-tagged}

+## Overview

+SCION is a path-aware internetworking routing architecture as described in [RFC9217].
+It allows endpoints and applications to select paths across the network to use for traffic, based on trustworthy path properties.
+SCION is an inter-domain network architecture and is not concerned with intra-domain forwarding.

+To achieve scalability and trust, SCION organizes existing Autonomous Systems (ASes) into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
+All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format [RFC5280].
+The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
+This is the basis of the public key infrastructure upon which the SCION control plane is reliant for the authentication of messages that is used for the SCION control plane [I-D.dekater-scion-pki].

+The SCION control plane [I-D.dekater-scion-controlplane] is responsible for discovering inter-domain paths between ASes.
+The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.

+The SCION data plane forwards inter-domain packets between ASes [I-D.dekater-scion-dataplane].
+SCION routers are normally deployed at the edge of an AS, and peer with neighbor SCION routers.
+A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.

 ## Paths and Links

 SCION routers and endpoints connect to each other via links.
 A SCION path between two endpoints essentially traverses one or more links.

-In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
+In SCION, each ISD consists of a group ASes with a uniform trust environment (i.e. a common jurisdiction).
 An ISD is administered by a set of distinguished ASes called core ASes.
 Within and between ISDs, SCION supports three types of links: (1) core links, (2) parent-child links, and (3) peering links.

 - A *core* link always connects two core ASes, which are either within the same or in a different ISD.
 Core links can exist for various underlying business relationships, including provider-customer (where the customer pays the provider for traffic) and peering relationships.
 - *Parent-child* links create a hierarchy between the parent and the child.
 ASes with a parent-child link typically have a provider-customer relationship.